-Back on March 4 I participated in my fourth Fight for Air Climb (check out the NIFS team results here, too!) with a band of NIFS warriors.
+A few years back I participated in my fourth Fight for Air Climb with a band of NIFS warriors.
 If you don’t know much about the climb, to put it simply, you race up the tallest building in Indy, the Salesforce Tower in downtown Indianapolis—forty-seven flights of stairs to the top with a 360-degree view of our great city waiting for you at the finish.
 It’s a great event for raising awareness and funds for the fight against lung cancer and other cardiopulmonary conditions.

 A Call to Action